Nanboy-Ronan/Backdoor-FedGAN/README.md

 ## Usage
 We are continue working on this project.
 Thus this repository contains all implementation in the paper and some other configurations beyond.
 Waiting to see our updated code.
 ### Environment
 This project is based on PyTorch 1.10.
+You can simply set up the environment of [stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch).
-The environment is also provided in 'environment.yml', but it may contain more libraries than needed for this project.
+We also provide 'environment.yml', but it may contain more libraries than needed for this project as we are progressing this project.

 ### Train
 ```bash